binder-examples/continuous-build/.circleci/README.md

 |`DOCKER_TAG`|A custom tag for the deployed image.|no|the first 10 characters of the commit.|

-## config.singularity
+## config.singularity.yml

 This configuration is equivalent to the default config.yml, with the additional change in permissions of the repo2docker folder to allow for the user to write given export into a Singularity container.
-If you want your container notebooks to be usable on a shared resource, you should choose this configuration.
+If you want your container notebooks to be usable on a shared HPC resource (e.g., a supercomputer cluster with many users), you should choose this configuration.
 Note that the save happens in a temporary location provided by the container, and so you would want to save your notebooks as an export to your local machine, or to another location on your shared resource.

 **Variables that must be set in CircleCI Project Settings**